- Juvéderm and Botox are used to treat wrinkles.

 Juvéderm tends to cost more than Botox and has longer-lasting effects.
 Honolulu MedSpa charges its clients $600 and up for individual Juvéderm injections.
 The total cost depends on the formula and area of skin being treated.
 One injection at DermaCare Medical in New York costs $549 per smile line treatment.

 Since both Juvéderm and Botox are noninvasive, these procedures don’t carry the risk of side effects that typical surgeries can.
-Still, this doesn’t mean that the injections are completely without risk.
+Still, the injections do carry some risks.

 Juvéderm side effects

 The active ingredient of Juvéderm (hyaluronic acid) is deemed safe overall for cosmetic use.
-Still, the acid isn’t without side effects.
+But the acid may have some side effects.
 Some of the most common include: